Sebastian Shaw (character): Avengers vs. X-Men

 After the Avengers invaded Utopia in Avengers vs. X-Men, Shaw along with the kids in Utopia were taken to the Avengers Academy.
-It is revealed that Shaw read the file on him and now knows everything about his past although he claims not to remember it.
+It is revealed that Shaw read the file on him and now knows everything about his past, although he claims not to remember it.
 Wolverine distrusts Shaw and insists that he should be imprisoned.
 Shaw relents and is imprisoned in a cell that absorbs kinetic energy, meaning that Shaw would be unable to break it by building up his own kinetic energy by punching it.
 Shaw however, asks for books to keep him occupied and uses a book to hit himself for 8 hours straight, allowing him to build up enough energy to break out of the cell and into the storm drain.
-Hercules, Tigra and Madison Jeffries try to stop him, but are quickly defeated.
-Elsewhere, the young mutants from Utopia, now joined by Ricochet, Wiz Kid and Hollow, confront the Academy students.
-Shortly after this, Shaw appears to the teenagers.
-Before a battle between both parties can become serious, X-23 and Finesse warn their friends that Shaw's body language indicates that he does not mean to hurt anyone, but to help the mutant children to escape.
+Elsewhere, the young mutants from Utopia confront the Academy students.
+When Shaw encounters the Academy students, X-23 and Finesse warn them that Shaw intends to help the mutant children escape.
 After both sides agree that the mutant children should not be confined against their will, they fake a battle to justify their escape in front of the cameras at the Academy.

-All-New, All-Different Marvel

-In All-New, All-Different Marvel, Sebastian Shaw represents Shaw Industries during a meeting at the Universal Bank with Tiberius Stone of Alchemax, Wilson Fisk of Fisk Industries, Darren Cross of Cross Technological Enterprises, Zeke Stane of Stane International, Shingen Harada of the Yashida Corporation, Frr'dox of Shi'ar Solutions Consolidated, and Wilhelmina Kensington of Kilgore Arms.
-They and Dario Agger discuss his and Roxxon Energy Corporation's plans to exploit the Ten Realms of Asgard.
-Sebastian Shaw also saw the arrival of Exterminatrix of the Midas Foundation, who knocked out Agger and declared herself a new member of their assembly.